krelamparo-llm/llm-argo/argo_brain/README.md

 ## Tool system

-Argo’s assistant can now automatically call external tools when needed (the LLM emits a JSON tool request when it wants one).
+Argo's assistant can now automatically call external tools when needed (the LLM emits a JSON tool request when it wants one).
 Tools follow a lightweight interface defined in `argo_brain.tools.base` (`Tool`, `ToolRequest`, `ToolResult`) and register with the assistant at startup.
 The default CLI wires in:

+- **`WebSearchTool`** – search the web using DuckDuckGo (or SearXNG).
+Returns URLs and text snippets.
+Tracks search queries for iterative refinement in research mode.
-- `WebAccessTool` – fetch a live web page, log the invocation (`tool_runs`), and cache the extracted text in `argo_web_cache`.
+- **`WebAccessTool`** – fetch a live web page, extract content with trafilatura, log the invocation (`tool_runs`), and cache the extracted text in `argo_web_cache`.
+Enforces URL scheme restrictions and host allow-lists for security.
-- `MemoryQueryTool` – retrieve relevant personal knowledge base snippets via the vector store abstraction.
+- **`MemoryQueryTool`** – retrieve relevant personal knowledge base snippets via the vector store abstraction.
 Optional `namespace`, `source_type`, and `filters` inputs scope the search to specific collections.
-- `MemoryWriteTool` – store summarized knowledge back into the personal vector store for future retrieval.
+- **`MemoryWriteTool`** – store summarized knowledge back into the personal vector store for future retrieval.
+Supports both `ephemeral` (auto-expires) and archival storage.

 Additional tools can be added by implementing the `Tool` protocol and passing them to `ArgoAssistant`.

+### Tool execution flow

 When a tool is invoked (either automatically or manually via `:tool`):

-1. The CLI (`:tool <name> <query>`) or future planners create a `ToolRequest`.
+1. The CLI (`:tool <name> <query>`) or automatic planner creates a `ToolRequest`.
-2. The tool returns a `ToolResult`, which is surfaced in the next prompt under “Recent tool outputs”.
+2. The tool returns a `ToolResult`, which is surfaced in the next prompt under "Recent tool outputs".
-3. `MemoryManager.process_tool_result` logs the run and persists applicable snippets (e.g., live web content) without polluting autobiographical memory.
+3. `ToolTracker.process_result()` logs the run to SQLite and application logs with structured metrics.
+4. Web content is automatically cached in the ephemeral `web_cache` namespace.

+### Observability

+Tool execution is now fully tracked for debugging and optimization:

+- **Database audit log**: All tool invocations logged to SQLite `tool_runs` table
+- **Structured application logging**: JSON-formatted logs with tool_name, session_id, input_length, output_length, snippet_count, metadata_keys
+- **Error classification**: All tool failures logged with error_type and error_message
+- **Session statistics**: Use `:stats` command to see aggregated tool usage breakdown

-This keeps tool outputs inspectable (`:webcache`) and separates temporary tool context from the user’s longer-term memory.
-The LLM will keep asking for tool calls (up to three per turn) until it has enough information to answer.
+This keeps tool outputs inspectable (`:webcache`, `:stats`) and separates temporary tool context from the user's longer-term memory.
+The LLM can make up to 10 tool calls per turn in research mode (3 in quick-lookup mode) until it has enough information to answer.

 ## Testing